Guide to the Three Statements of Garab Dorje

 3. Integration with Rigpa: The arising and dissolution of thoughts should occur within the expanse of Dharmakaya, where emptiness and awareness are inseparable.
 This integration ensures that all experiences, whether Samsaric or Nirvanic, are seen as manifestations of Rigpa’s play.
 So as I said you aren’t just aware, you are aware in a particular way, a way that is very much the nature of the thing itself.
 It sounds a little complex but when you ‘get it’ it’s so simple, so direct.

 This approach leads to a state where negative emotions and thoughts transform into wisdom, and practitioners experience liberation without effort or renunciation.
-What a relief this can be too, if you background is Sutric in origin and the model there is fundamentally renunciate.
+What a relief this can be too, if your background is Sutric in origin and the model there is fundamentally renunciate.
 You are not renouncing Samsara and striving for Nirvana.
 Both these are inseparable from the nature of mind – it’s just one is seen clearly – Rigpa, and the other lacks this clear seeing – Marigpa.

 The third statement and Conduct / Chöpa